Quantifying community evolution in temporal networks: Methods

-Because the INMI focuses only on nodes that occur in both $G_1$ and $G_2$ if the nodes in the intersection $V_1 \cap V_2$ remain in the same community then the INMI will be one irrespective of how many extra nodes are in $G_1$ and $G_2$.
-This invariance occurs because INMI is designed to measure the similarity based only on the set of nodes present in both partitions being compared, ignoring any nodes that are unique to one partition.
-However, the INMI value changes when the nodes' community labels are shuffled.
-As the shuffle ratio increases, the community structure similarity, as captured by the INMI, gradually decreases.
+Because the intersection extension focuses only on nodes that occur in both $G_1$ and $G_2$ if the nodes in the intersection $V_1 \cap V_2$ remain in the same community then the intersection will be one irrespective of how many extra nodes are in $G_1$ and $G_2$.
+This invariance occurs because the IAMI is designed to measure the similarity based only on the set of nodes present in both partitions being compared, ignoring any nodes that are unique to one partition.
+However, the IAMI value changes when the nodes' community labels are shuffled.
+As the shuffle ratio increases, the community structure similarity, as captured by the IAMI, gradually decreases.
 This decrease is due to the reduction in mutual information and the corresponding increase in entropy, reflecting a loss of community structure coherence among shared nodes.

-\section{RESULTS}
+\section{Results}

 In this section, we apply our community structure similarity measure to synthetic temporal networks and multiple empirical data sets.
 In the synthetic temporal networks, we create a very simple synthetic model to generate communities which change quickly or slowly.
 We follow this with the investigation of five real-world networks.
+In addition, we replicated the methods of the relevant studies~\cite{wang2022quantifying}, demonstrating the reliability of our approach and enabling faster computations on the datasets (please refer to supplementary Fig. 9.